bosnet/isaac-consensus-protocol/examples/cases/faulty-nodes/alive-but-not-voting/README.md

 For detailed process of this issues, please check [BOS-164](https://blockchainos.atlassian.net/browse/BOS-164).

-## Running
+## Running by Http Transport

-The `run.py` will just launch the servers, which are instructed by design yaml file, so to occur the consensus, we need to run `run-client.py` to send message to server.
+The `run-case.py` will just launch the servers, which are instructed by design yaml file, so to occur the consensus, we need to run `run-client.py` to send message to server.

 ```
 $ cd ./examples/faulty-nodes/alive-but-not-voting